OnlineDynamic/BackgroundMusicFPP-Plugin/README.md

 sudo systemctl restart fppd
 ```

-**Note**: The brightness plugin provides MultiSync support, meaning brightness changes will automatically synchronize across all controllers in your show when MultiSync is enabled in FPP.
+**Important:** The brightness plugin enables MultiSync, meaning brightness changes will automatically synchronize across all controllers when MultiSync is enabled in FPP.
+Make sure to install on every controller for this to work.

 ## Features